4 injured in 3 Pierce County motorcycle crashes

 Brady was transported by Red Wing (Minn.)
 Ambulance Service to Mayo Clinic Health System in Red Wing with undetermined injuries.

-Assisting the Pierce County Sheriff’s Office at the scene was Ellsworth Fire Department and Red Wing fire and police departments.
+Assisting the Pierce County Sheriff’s Office at the scene were Ellsworth Fire Department and Red Wing fire and police departments.

 The accident is still under investigation by the Sheriff’s Office.